Soakaway problems, blocked or needing replacement? We carry out all works relating to Drainage Fields, Rainwater and Sewage Treatment Plant Soakaways.

 What is the difference between rainwater and foul soakaways?

 There are two main types of Soakaways we deal with, Rainwater and Drainage.
 A rainwater crate Soakaway effectively takes the rainwater collected via your guttering system.
 The Soakaway then dissipates the water into the groundwater over a sufficiently large area to avoid any standing water issues.
 We can deal with any blocked soakaway problems, design, repairs and installations.

 A drainage soakaway is a completely different beast.
 This type of system works essentially in the same way as a rainwater system.
 However, due to the difference in discharge, it is heavily regulated and cannot use tunnels and crates.
 This is key with the imminent 2020 legal changes coming in.
 We can deal with any blocked soakaway problems, repairs and installations.

 What can Homeseptic do to help?

 We offer a free inspection service but we are also happy to chat through whatever your issue is, please get in contact.
 While we are based in the New Forest we cover all of Hampshire, Dorset and Wiltshire.
 With occasional forays into Berkshire and Somerset.

-How you know if there is a soakaway problem?
-If there is an issue with your soakaway due to blockage or failure you will notice wet or soggy patches in the area of the Soakway.
+How do you know if there is a soakaway problem?
+If there is an issue with your soakaway due to blockage or failure you will notice wet or soggy patches in the area of the Soakaway.
 This tells you that the liquid is not soaking away, simple.
 This will also lead to backed up drains, your toilet filling up or overflowing when flushed.
-In addition some pretty obnoxious smells, especially if it is connected to a septic tank.
+In addition, some pretty obnoxious smells, especially if it is connected to a septic tank.